paour/flickr_email/README.md

 - Edit `state.ini` to provide your API_KEY and API_SECRET

 - To add a user
--- Run `python flickr_email.py --user_add`, which provides a URL
+	- Run `python flickr_email.py --user_add`, which provides a URL
--- Open the URL (you can send it to another user), and authorize the app, this will provide a result containing an oauth_verifier
+	- Open the URL (you can send it to another user), and authorize the app, this will provide a result containing an oauth_verifier
--- Run `python flickr_email.py --user_auth_verifier <oauth_verifier>` to finalize authorizing the user
+	- Run `python flickr_email.py --user_auth_verifier <oauth_verifier>` to finalize authorizing the user

+- You can also use an interactive authorization system or use an existing old (pre-OAuth) token (but be warned Flickr will then disable that token for other apps), see the help for more info

 ## Configure email parameters